Career Map: Veterinarian

-Before you are considered for the exams, the National Examining Board must receive all of the following documents.
-If you do not send all of the items on the list, your application will be incomplete and will not be accepted.
+- If you do not send all of the items on the list below, your application will be incomplete and will not be accepted.
 Try to send all the information together.
 If this is not possible, attach a letter explaining that some of the information will be coming soon.

 - A completed application form obtained from the NEB

-- An original, notarised or certified copy of your veterinary degree
+- An original, notarized or certified copy of your veterinary degree

-- A notarised or certified translation of your degree (if not in English)
+- A notarized or certified translation of your degree (if not in English)

-- An original, notarised of certified copy of the academic transcript of courses taken for your veterinary degree
+- An original, notarized of certified copy of the academic transcript of courses taken for your veterinary degree

-- Two letters of recommendation - one from a licensing body and one from a responsible citizen (for example, veterinarian, member of the clergy, bank manager or government official)
+- Two letters of recommendation - one from a licensing body and one from a responsible citizen (preferably from an individual in the veterinary profession)

 - Three recent passport size photographs (taken within 6 months)

-- A notarised or certified photocopy of your birth certificate, passport or other government-issued piece of identification
+- A notarized or certified photocopy of your birth certificate, passport or other government-issued piece of identification

 - NEB application fee